 Vietnamese Immigration and the Birth of Melbourne’s Little Saigon

 Melbourne is one of Australia’s most multicultural cities, with a population of some 140 ethnicities, yet it’s been the waves of Chinese, Italian, Greek, and Vietnamese immigrants who have left the deepest and richest marks on the city and its culture – especially its food culture.

-Melbourne’s Vietnamese migrants began to congregate around Victoria Street Richmond soon after arriving in 1976 as refugees.
-Prior to that period, there were just 1,000 Vietnamese in Australia and less than 400 in Victoria — mainly orphans from the Vietnam War, wives of Australian soldiers, and university students.
+Melbourne’s Vietnamese immigrants began to congregate around Victoria Street Richmond soon after arriving in 1976 as refugees from Southern Vietnam.
+Prior to that period, there were just 1,000 Vietnamese in Australia and less than 400 in Victoria – mainly orphans from the Vietnam War, wives of Australian soldiers, and university students on scholarships.

-Over the next three years 53 refugee boats arrived and by 1981 Victoria’s Vietnam-born population was over 12,000.
+Over the next three years, 53 refugee boats arrived in Australia from Vietnam, and by 1981 Victoria’s Vietnam-born population was over 12,000.
 Within a few years that population doubled again after the government changed its policy to allow family reunions.
-Visit the fascinating Museum of Immigration on Flinders Street in the city centre or browse the Museum of Victoria and City of Melbourne websites to learn more about this fascinating history of immigration.
+Visit the fascinating Immigration Museum on Flinders Street in the city centre or browse the Museum of Victoria and City of Melbourne websites to learn more about this fascinating history of immigration.

 It was during the early 1980s that Vietnamese-Australians started to establish small businesses on Victoria Street, Richmond, transforming it into a bustling eat street and ‘exotic’ (for the early Eighties) shopping centre.
 Now, more than 58,000 Victorians are Vietnam-born and, according to the City of Melbourne, the Vietnamese surname Nguyen is actually the second-most listed name in Melbourne’s phone directory after Smith.